hypo69/hypo/docs/gemini/consultant/ru/utils/csv.md

 """
 .. module:: src.utils.csv
    :platform: Windows, Unix
-   :synopsis: Utilities for working with CSV and JSON files.
+   :synopsis: CSV file operations for data handling.

-This module provides functions for saving and reading CSV files, converting between JSON and CSV formats, and transforming CSV content into dictionaries for easier manipulation.
+This module provides utilities for saving, reading, and manipulating CSV files.
 """

 import csv
 from pathlib import Path
-from typing import List, Dict, Union import pandas as pd from src.utils.jjson import j_loads, j_loads_ns, j_dumps from src.logger import logger from types import SimpleNamespace
+from typing import List, Dict, Union, Any from types import SimpleNamespace import pandas as pd from src.utils.jjson import j_loads, j_loads_ns, j_dumps from src.logger import logger

 def save_csv_file(
-    data: List[Dict[str, str] | SimpleNamespace],
+    data: List[Dict[str, str]],
     file_path: Union[str, Path],
     mode: str = 'a',
     exc_info: bool = True
 ) -> bool:
-    """
-    Saves a list of dictionaries to a CSV file.
+    """Save a list of dictionaries to a CSV file.

-    :param data: List of dictionaries to save.
+    :param data: Data to be saved in CSV format.
-    :type data: List[Dict[str, str]]
+    :type data: list of dict
     :param file_path: Path to the CSV file.
-    :type file_path: str | Path
+    :type file_path: str or Path
     :param mode: File mode ('a' to append, 'w' to overwrite).
+Defaults to 'a'.
     :type mode: str
     :param exc_info: Include traceback information in logs.
+Defaults to True.
     :type exc_info: bool
     :raises TypeError: If input data is not a list of dictionaries.
+    :raises ValueError: If data is empty or input data is not a list.
     :returns: True if successful, otherwise False.
     """
+    if not isinstance(data, list):
+        logger.error("Input data must be a list", exc_info=exc_info) return False
+    if not data:
+        logger.error("Input data cannot be empty", exc_info=exc_info)
+        return False
+    if not all(isinstance(item, dict) for item in data): logger.error("All items in the list must be dictionaries", exc_info=exc_info) return False

     try:
-        # Create parent directory if it doesn't exist.
         file_path = Path(file_path)
         file_path.parent.mkdir(parents=True, exist_ok=True)